-7.20.4 Brownout detection
+7.22.4 Brownout detection

-The LPC55S1x/LPC551x includes one Brown-out detector to monitor the voltage of VBAT.
+The LPC55S6x includes one Brown-out detector to monitor the voltage of VBAT.
 If the voltage falls below one of the selected voltages, the BOD asserts an interrupt to the NVIC or issues a reset.

-7.21 Power control
+7.23 Power control

-The LPC55S1x/LPC551x support a variety of power control features.
+The LPC55S6x support a variety of power control features.
 In Active mode, when the chip is running, power and clocks to selected peripherals can be adjusted for power consumption.
 In addition, there are four special modes of processor power reduction with different peripherals running: sleep mode, deep-sleep mode, power-down mode, and deep power-down mode which can be activated by the power mode configure API.

-7.21.1 Sleep mode
+7.23.1 Sleep mode

-In sleep mode, the system clock to the CPU is stopped and execution of instructions is suspended until either a reset or interrupt occurs.
+In sleep mode, the system clock to both CPUs (CPU0 and CPU1) are stopped and execution of instructions is suspended until either a reset or interrupt occurs.
 Peripheral functions, if selected to be clocked can continue operation during sleep mode and may generate interrupts to cause the processor to resume execution.
 Sleep mode eliminates dynamic power used by the processor itself, memory systems and related controllers, internal buses, and unused peripherals.

-7.21.2 Deep-sleep mode
+7.23.2 Deep-sleep mode

 In deep-sleep mode, the flash is powered down.
-The system clock to the CPU is stopped and if not configured, the peripherals receives no clocks.
-Through the power profiles API, selected peripherals such as USB0, USB1, Flexcomm interfaces 0 to 7 (SPI, I2C, USART, I2S), Flexcomm interface 8 (High Speed SPI), Micro-tick, WWDT, RTC, OSTimer, Standard Timers, comparator, and BOD can be left running in deep-sleep mode.
-Clock sources such as FRO 12 MHz, FRO 32 kHz, FRO 1 MHz, the 32.768 kHz RTC clock, and the external oscillator can be enabled or disabled via software.
+The system clock to both CPUs (CPU0 and CPU1) are stopped and if not configured, the peripherals receives no clocks.
+Through the power profiles API, selected peripherals such as USB0, USB1, Flexcomm interfaces 0 to 7 (SPI, I2C, USART, I2S), Flexcomm interface 10 (High Speed SPI), Micro-tick, WWDT, RTC, OSTimer, Standard Timers, comparator, and BOD can be left running in deep-sleep mode.
+Clock sources such as FRO12 MHz, FRO 32 KHz, FRO 1 MHz, the 32.768 kHz RTC clock, and the external oscillator can be enabled or disabled via software.

-The LPC55S1x/LPC551x can wake up from deep-sleep mode via a reset, digital pins selected as inputs to the pin interrupt block and group interrupt block, OS Timer, Standard Timers, Micro-tick, RTC alarm, a watchdog timer interrupt/reset, BOD interrupt/reset, an interrupt from the USB0, USB1, SPI, I2C, I2S, USART, comparator, and PLU.
+The LPC55S6x can wake up from deep-sleep mode via a reset, digital pins selected as inputs to the pin interrupt block and group interrupt block, OS Timer, Standard Timers, Micro-tick, RTC alarm, a watchdog timer interrupt/reset, BOD interrupt/reset, an interrupt from the USB0, USB1, SPI, I2C, I2S, USART, comparator, and PLU.
 Some peripherals can have DMA service during deep-sleep mode without waking up entire device.

-In deep-sleep mode, all SRAM, logic state, and registers maintain their internal states.
+In deep-sleep mode, all SRAM, GPIO logic state, and registers maintain their internal states.
 All SRAM instances that are not configured to enter in 'retention state' will stay in active state.
 Deep-sleep mode allows for very low quiescent power and fast wake-up options.

-7.21.3 Power-down mode
+7.23.3 Power-down mode

 In power-down mode, nearly all on-chip power consumption is turned off by shutting down the internal DC-DC converter.
 The flash is powered down.
-The system clock to the CPU is stopped and if not configured, the peripherals receives no clocks.
+The system clock to both CPUs (CPU0 and CPU1) are stopped and if not configured, the peripherals receives no clocks.
 Through the power profiles API, selected peripherals such as Flexcomm interfaces 3 (SPI, I2C, USART, I2S), RTC, OS Timer, and comparator can be left running in power-down mode.
-Clock sources such as FRO 32 kHz, and the 32.768 kHz RTC clock can be enabled or disabled via software.
+Clock sources such as FRO 32 KHz, and the 32.768 kHz RTC clock can be enabled or disabled via software.

-The LPC55S1x/LPC551x can wake up from power-down mode via a reset, digital pins selected as inputs to the group interrupt block, OS Timer, RTC alarm, an interrupt from the Flexcomm Interface 3 (SPI, I2C, I2S, USART), and comparator.
+The LPC55S6x can wake up from power-down mode via a reset, digital pins selected as inputs to the group interrupt block, OS Timer, RTC alarm, an interrupt from the Flexcomm Interface 3 (SPI, I2C, I2S, USART), and comparator.

-In power-down mode, the CPU processor state is retained to allow resumption of code execution when a wake-up event occurs.
+In power-down mode, the CPU0 processor state is retained to allow resumption of code execution when a wake-up event occurs.